Groups & Factions

 • Anarchism: a tradition with a diverse array of historical influences and origins, most commonly united by a rejection of the state and political parties.
 Modern British anarchism is in part a legacy of both the anti-parliamentary left of the communist movement and British syndicalist movement of the early 20th century, amongst other influences.

 Within anarchism, platformism advocates the need for a specifically anarchist organisation, which should have a unifying platform that members agitate for.
 Meanwhile synthesis anarchist argues for an explicitly anarchist organisation but without such a high level of unity.
 Syndicalism is often considered a type of anarchism that emphasises the role of the revolutionary trade union.
 Other anarchists reject the need for any specifically revolutionary organisation.
+Details.

 • Labourism: a tradition associated with the parliamentary British Labour Party founded in 1900, which has its roots in (non-revolutionary) trade unionism.
+Its socialist wing is sometimes separated into a hard left and soft left.
+Details.

 • Trotskyism: beginning with Leon Trotsky's critique of Stalin's rule of the USSR, Trotskyism represents a Marxist tradition variously critical of both sides during the Cold War.